reedtlr/typescript-maps/README.md

 ## General info

 This application illustrates how Google Maps API can be integrated into a project relatively easily with TypeScript.
 Faker was used to generate a user and a company.
-Methods include Markers and InfoWindow.
+Methods include Marker and InfoWindow.

 ## Technologies